nealcaren/fightordie/_build/html/_sources/intro.md

+# Dare You Fight:
-# Dare you fight: Du Bois Editorials in The Crisis
+# The Du Bois Editorials in The Crisis

 ![](Images/Office.jpg)